nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.4.
 Finding a specific task: `findTask`

-You can quickly locate tasks that contains your specified keywords in their title and/or note.
+You can find a task by their title or note, so that you can quickly locate a specific task.

 <h4>Format:</h4>